Environment and sustainability

 Leaders in sustainability

-In 2019, Beaconhills was awarded ResourceSmart School of the Year (Campus Infrastructure and Operations) School for our environment-friendly Year 9 Centre with an accompanying wetland.
+In 2019, Beaconhills was awarded ResourceSmart School of the Year (Campus Infrastructure and Operations) for our environment-friendly Year 9 Centre with an accompanying wetland.
 The College also installed for its staff the first electric car charging station at an Australian school.

 Solar powered